klvr/probreason/README.md

 - BoxLog: Seperate answers and sequences, recode answers, recode sequences.
 - BoxXlsx: Recode choice.
 - Cape: IRT / FA on the items.
-- Overall: Turn all trials in all tasks the same way.
-Remove the small left-over _manual_ fixes in order to accomodate for any new data.
 - Other: Fetch NFCC, AQ and FiveD.
 - Debrief feedback.